creature/piccle/NOTES.md

 ## Improvements

+- Add "section browse" pages?
+- Collapse "collapsed" sections everywhere, EXCEPT that particular stream.
 - Add ordering to all the various substreams.
 Almost done, apart from sorting days and months in the datestream.
-- Update the photo update method so it also REMOVES keywords from files.
 - Store changed MD5 hashes, generate redirect pages for those.
 - Add a cleanup function that removes old images/HTML.
-- Make keywords case insensitive.
-- Write a readme.
 - Can we detect fixed focal length cameras in the metadata?
 - Maybe combine substream path with include prefix?
 So we don't have to do two {{foo}}{{bar}} on every link.
 - Put current stream first on photo page
+  - Generally improve the stream display on photo page.
+Filter out samey streams, maybe only show a maximum of 4?
 - Update nav to render subnav too, for current section.
 - Finish commenting the BaseStream.